 Retirement plans can vary significantly for each individual.
 In order to help you get ready for your retirement goals, your employer has established a voluntary 403(b) plan that allows all eligible employees to participate through payroll reductions.
-These contributions are calculated and deducted before taxes (or after tax if ROTH plans are allowed by your employer), and your contribution is sent to the investment provider of your choice on your behalf.
+These contributions are calculated and deducted before taxes (or after tax if ROTH) and sent to the investment provider of your choice on your behalf.
 All you have to do to participate is complete a Salary Reduction Agreement for your employer and all enrollment documents with the investment provider company to open your account with them directly.